gebi/check-receiver/README.md

 Nagios/Icinga Config
 --------------------

-The ramdisk is shared between nagios/icinga and nagios-receiver which is also in the group nagios.
+The ramdisk is shared between nagios/icinga and check-receiver which is also in the group nagios.
 To be able to write to the ramdisk.

 From /etc/rc.local: